- How is kidney cancer treated?

 Radiofrequency ablation (RFA)

 This is treatment to block the artery that feeds the kidney with the cancer.
-This method is not used very often, but it is sometimes used before surgery to kill some of the cancer cells and to reduce bleeding during the operation.
+A small catheter (tube) is placed in an artery in the inner thigh and is moved up until it reaches the artery going to the kidney.
+Material is then injected into the artery to block it.
+This method isn’t used very often, but it is sometimes used before surgery to kill some of the cancer cells and to reduce bleeding during the operation.